FAQ

 Academies receive a similar level of per-pupil funding as maintained schools.
 Within the Derby Diocesan Academy Trust (DDAT) the money that would have been provided to the LA to run the school is provided directly to DDAT.
 All of the money provided by the Government for our academies will be spent on behalf of pupils in our academies.
 DDAT does retain some of the budget in order to provide services to the academy.
 Local authorities fund their core services in a similar way.

-22. Would anyone apart from the sponsor have a say about who is on the Local Governing Body?
+19. Would anyone apart from the sponsor have a say about who is on the Local Academy Committee (LAC)?

-A school’s Funding Agreement requires there to be two parent governors (elected) on the Local Governing Body.
-There will be additional governors at the sponsor’s discretion, including foundation governors, but governors could be provided from the community, staff etc. The Derby Diocesan Academy Trust (DDAT) intends to ensure that there is an effective Local Governing Body in each academy.
+A school’s Funding Agreement requires there to be two parent LAC members (elected) on the Local Academy Committee (LAC).
+There will be additional members at the sponsor’s discretion, including foundation LAC members, but members could be provided from the community, staff etc. The Derby Diocesan Academy Trust (DDAT) intends to ensure that there is an effective Local Academy Committee (LAC) in each academy.

 Although it is highly unlikely that the school day will be changed, it is the decision of the Derby Diocesan Academy Trust (DDAT) Board to decide this as they have the power to do so.
 Parents would be consulted on this prior to a decision being made.

-Two elected parent governors will be represented on the Local Governing Body.
+Two elected parent members will be represented on the Local Academy Committee.

 In our academies, all class groups of pupils will be registered to a qualified teacher, as is the case in schools currently.